SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Tutorials/Tutorial_Register_Catalog_Item.md

 The body of the request needs to be in the **multipart/form-data** format with key of type **File** and name **file**, the value should be a `.zip` file containing the following items:

-- A readme.md file with any required image in an images folder.
-This readme will be shown in the description tab in the Catalog.
+- A `README.md` file with any required image in an images folder.
+This `README.md` will be shown in the description tab in the Catalog.

   Copy the snippet below and change the content as you see fit using your favorite editor.